 Masters 2026 odds, picks, predictions, favorites: Expert fading Rory McIlroy at Augusta National

-Rory McIlroy won his first Masters in 2025, completing the career grand slam.
-He had come close 11 times before finally winning at Augusta National Golf Club.
-Now, he returns with a chance to win his second consecutive Masters, sixth major and 30th PGA Tour event.
-He enters as one of the favorites to win the Masters 2026 at +1200, behind only Scottie Scheffler (+500), Jon Rahm (+950) and Bryson DeChambeau (+1000) in the latest 2026 Masters odds.
+The first major of the year tees off on Thursday with the 2026 Masters at iconic Augusta National Golf Club.
+The 2026 Masters field is filled with golf's biggest names, including Scottie Scheffler, Rory McIlroy, Bryson Dechambeau and Brooks Koepka.
+Scheffler has won at least one major in three of the last four years, including winning two last year, and he's a two-time Masters winner entering the Masters 2026.
+It's no surprise Scheffler is the favorite in the latest 2026 Masters odds at +500, but is there value in him at that price to include in 2026 Masters bets?

-The Masters 2026 gets underway at around 8 a.m.
+Jon Rahm follows with +950 odds, while Bryson DeChambeau is +1000.
+McIlroy is listed at +1100 to win his second straight Masters, which tees off around 8 a.m.
 ET on Thursday, April 9.
-The tournament, with a $21 million Masters purse, will be played on a par-72 course measuring 7,555 yards.
 Before making any 2026 Masters picks, you need to see the 2026 Masters predictions from golf expert David Bearman.

 Bearman joins SportsLine after serving as ESPN's golf researcher from 2008-11 and as the Deputy Editor of ESPN Chalk from 2019-23, where he authored the weekly golf betting column for that site.
 This year, he has cashed 28 placement picks (top 5/10/20) in the first 11 tournaments and hit Cam Young outright at The Players Championship.